-During the past few years, there’s been a growing body of research that suggests sitting all day is really bad for you.
-Like, incredibly bad.
-Sitting for eight hours a day has been shown to cause lower back problems, slowed metabolism, increased risk of diabetes and heart disease, and myriad of other health concerns.
 So, what can you do about it?
 Snag yourself a standing desk!
-Below are a few of our favorite standing desks currently on the market, whether you’re in the market for a desktop accessory or a dedicated contraption made of mahogany and tempered steel.
+Below are a few of our favorite standing desks currently available, whether you’re in the market for a desktop accessory or a dedicated contraption made of mahogany and tempered steel.

-The Jarvis Desk from Ergo Depot is a great choice for a standing desk, but the bamboo model is an exceptionally well-made.
+The Jarvis Desk from Ergo Depot is a great choice for a standing desk, but the bamboo model is a exceptionally well made.
 Its attractive design includes a subtle beveled edge that makes the desk comfortable on the arms and wrists, while the bamboo top renders it both simple and elegant in any office environment.
 You can adjust the height anywhere between 25.5 and 51 inches, and given the assortment of available desk sizes, you can rest assured you’ll find a desk with plenty of space for your monitors, laptops, and other gadgets.
 Read our full review here.

 The Terra is one of the priciest desks on our list, but the extra coin gets you some pretty luxurious features.
-In addition to a bamboo top, the Terra comes with a aluminum frame, dual microprocessor-controlled lifting columns, and three programmable height presets.
-It’s also quieter and quicker than its competitors, regardless if you opt for the keyboard platform, vanity cover, or the optional health software.
-No other desk on our list tracks your various health metrics while you work — even if the feature is somewhat a novelty.
+In addition to a bamboo top, the Terra comes with an aluminum frame, dual microprocessor-controlled lifting columns, and three programmable height presets.
+It’s also quieter and quicker than its competitors, whether or not you opt for the keyboard platform, vanity cover, or the optional health software.
+No other desk on our list tracks your various health metrics while you work — even if the feature is somewhat of a novelty.

-NextDesk also offers a more environmentally-minded desk, the Encore.
+Xdesk also offers a more environmentally minded desk, the Encore.
 The Encore is touted as being the first ever standing desk to use rubberwood desktops, the tree from which natural rubber is derived.
-The rubberwood material is manufactured using recycled agricultural byproducts that are solvent and volatile compound-free.
-The Encore is also compatible with all other NextDesk accessories and components, and moreover, relies on a similar frame to other NextDesk products.
+The rubberwood material is manufactured using recycled agricultural byproducts that are solvent- and volatile compound-free.
+The Encore is also compatible with all other Xdesk accessories and components, and moreover, relies on a similar frame to other Xdesk products.